 Blog

-17 Aug, 2023
+17 August 2023

 After the overall layout and function are defined for the project, material type is typically the first decision that follows in the design process.
 The two basic choices that clients must decide between are whether they want natural stone or interlocking concrete pavers.
 Once this choice is made, the next choice is typically the size and scale of the material to be used on patios and walkways.
 The actual size of the project usually guides this decision as the dimensional size of the material pieces are generally selected to be proportionate to the size of the space or other surrounding natural or structural elements that complement the hardscape design.
 Even though these are general guidelines, that doesn’t mean you can’t have a unique look to your hardscape.
 One way to create a unique look for patios and walkways is through the incorporation of borders, patterns, and accents.
 A border can be added to provide a perimeter enclosure to the hardscape surface.
 Two of the most common styles used for borders are a “soldier course” or “sailor course”.
 The design feature can further be enhanced and customized by the addition of contrasting colors, texture, and size.
 The usage of different paver materials can be utilized to define individual space within the design itself.
 The possibilities for combining patterns, borders, and accents are almost limitless.
 While the decision process of selecting your hardscape materials for your landscaping project can appear intimidating, it really can be a fun experience.
 Working with a creative and experienced landscape designer can help you create your own unique style to help your landscape standout the way you want it to.

-17 Aug, 2023
+17 August 2023

 With most townships having height restrictions on fencing, there are other options for those that are seeking to create true seclusion for their property.
 Trees and shrubs are a great solution for creating long term, effective privacy.
 With so many choices in plants there are multiple ways to achieve your desired level of screening.
 This could be in the form of a solid 20’ high evergreen hedge or a naturalized border consisting of evergreen and deciduous trees and shrubs.
 There are several questions you’ll need to ask yourself when considering a natural privacy border.
 Do you prefer a formal look or would you like your screen to look natural?
 Do you need yearlong privacy?
 Prefer a lot of color?
 How high do you want it to be?
 TYPES OF NATURAL PRIVACY SCREENS: EVERGREEN HEDGE Evergreen Hedges are a classic privacy screen and perfect for creating a formal border.
 If you’re looking for year round privacy this would be your ideal choice.
 The following plants are popular choices for our region, providing increased privacy as they mature: Concolor fir – soft, blue needles and holds up well to sun and wind exposure.
 Leyland cypress – grows at a rate of 3’ per year.
 Has medium to dark green foliage.
 Border Privet – Privet is a common shrub used for screens.
 They are very easy to shear, can be cut to almost any height and offer a nice, clean look.
 Green Giant Arborvitae – one of the most popular choices for our area.
 A fast growing evergreen tree that can grow up to 60 feet tall.
 It can grow as much as 3’ in one year.
 It is also very deer resistant, unlike most other arborvitaes.
 NATURALIZED PLANT BORDER If you’d prefer a natural look to your screen, you’ll want to use a combination of deciduous and evergreen plants.
 These plants should vary in size, color and shape.
 Creating a naturalized plant screen requires a consistent mix of trees, shrubs and perennials.
 This helps to create privacy and a robust, beautiful look for your landscape.
 A mix of evergreens and deciduous shade trees are ideal as the foundation.
 Then layer in assorted shrubs.
 Follow up with perennials and annuals to create an appealing blend of texture, color and privacy.
 Keep the tallest shrubs towards the back and work your way forward.
 Small Trees Recommended for Natural Plant Border: Carefully positioned small trees, especially those that branch out at the base, also help create privacy in a mixed screen.
 Here are a handful to consider: Southern Magnolia Pagoda Dogwood Eastern Redbud Carolina Silver bell Shrubs Recommended for Natural Plant Border: A mix of interesting shrubs are great for providing mid-level height to your natural privacy fence.
 Ninebark – a fast grower with foliage in bold shades of purple or gold, depending on the variety.
 Its peeling bark creates winter interest.
 Variegated Red-Twig Dogwood – boasts pretty, variegated leaves and small white flowers, followed by interesting white berries with hints of blue and green.
 In winter, you’ll enjoy its beautiful red bark.
 Japanese Euonymus – a fast-growing evergreen shrub that can reach 10 to 15 feet tall, but it’s easy to shear back to create a lower hedge.
 Choose varieties with variegated foliage for extra visual punch in your privacy border.
 Juniper ssp. – a versatile shrub that do well in a privacy border.
 Korean Lilac – an 8-foot-tall shrub that is easy to grow.
 It offers fragrant purple flowers in May.
 Hybrid Yew – a versatile evergreen that grows well in sun or shade.
 Comes in many different varieties, some with mounded growth and some more upright.
 Let Classic Lawns & Gardens help you design the right privacy screen for your property.

-17 Aug, 2023
+17 August 2023

 1. CLEAN PLANT BEDS Before new leaves appear, clear autumn leaf debris out of plant beds.
 It is especially important to clean out the interior branching of plants to allow for better air flow and to prevent disease and decay.
 Also, while raking out the dead leaves, take the opportunity to look for insects that may be feeding on your plants.
 Immediately treat any pest problems to prevent infestation.
 2. CLEAR DRAINAGE DITCHES Leaves and debris gather in drainage areas over the winter.
 Early spring is a time to ensure that the spring rains will have adequate runoff.
 Because plant growth is at a low point in early spring, this is the easiest time of year for clearing drainage ditches.
 3. START A COMPOST PILE Start a compost pile, or use a compost bin, using the debris you’ve compiled from cleaning out your plant beds, drainage areas, gutters, etc. A good compost will have equal amounts “brown” (carbon-rich) materials like dried leaves and straw and “green” (nitrogen-rich) materials like grass clippings in even layers.
 Spray down the pile with a hose and add a compost bioactivator.
 Turn regularly.
 Continue adding to the pile throughout the season for rich compost next spring.
 4. FIX TRELLISES AND FENCING Trellises and fencing are easiest to repair in early spring, with less growth to work around and fewer roots to disturb.
 5. WEEDING Weeding your beds is the most tedious of your spring cleanup activities, but also one of the most important.
 A good tip: start early and break your mulch beds up into separate areas equal in size.
 Work on one area at a time and set a goal for yourself on when you want to have you weeding finished.
 6. GET YOUR SOIL READY: Take a Soil Test.
 Check your soil pH with a home soil-test kit, taking several samples from different planting areas for an accurate reading.
 Enrich soil as necessary: Add dolomitic lime to raise the pH or elemental sulfur to lower the pH.
 Preparing your soil also requires tilling and fertilizing.
 Till your garden area around 8 to 12 inches beneath the surface.
 This will help loosen the soil and remove any rocks and debris.
 After tilling, add organic matter and fertilizer.
 Spread a 4-inch layer of compost or well-rotted manure and any amendments over soil, and cultivate it to a depth of 10 to 12 inches with a spading fork.
 7. CHECK YOUR IRRIGATION SYSTEM Replace batteries, check for tubing leaks, and repair as needed.
 If you do not already have drip irrigation system in place, we highly recommend installing one.
 A drip system will save you time, money, and water.
 If you are considering an irrigation system, call Classic Lawns & Gardens at 610-444-5548.
 We would be happy to answer any questions you may have about the installation process over the phone or in person.
 8. TRANSPLANTING Transplant any existing shrubs you want to move before they begin to leaf out.
 Soil conditions in early spring are favorable to transplants because the soil is more consistently moist helping new rooting to expand and reach out for more nutrients.
 When transplanting, use a spade to find the edges of the main root mass, then dig down and under the root mass to loosen the root ball.
 Dig the new hole several inches wider all around, and add soil amendments such as compost or organic fertilizer.
 Once the transplant is set in place, filling in around the sides with lightly compacted soil will promote lateral root growth.
 When transplanting old plants or planting new ones, you should always make sure the base of the plant is set about 1 to 2 inches above the existing soil level.
 9. PLANT OUT BULBS Early spring is the time to set out bulbs which were forced in pots or bowls in the house.
 Some may bloom next spring; others may take two or three years to rebuild enough food reserve to support flowering.
 10. DIVIDE PERENNIALS To make life easier, try to time the division of your perennials so emerging shoots are only 2 to 4 inches tall.
 Prepare new beds for perennial flowers by spreading a 6-inch deep layer of organic matter (i.e. peat moss, compost, rotted manure) and work in deeply.
 Plants growing in deep, rich soil are less likely to suffer from summer drought.
 11. PRUNE DEAD, DISEASED OR DAMAGED BRANCHES Prune unwanted branches of trees and shrubs after new growth has begun.
 Branches that definitely need to be pruned are those that are dead, diseased or damaged.
 Cut back any remaining dead perennial foliage from last season.
 Prune roses just before they start to bud out.
 Spring blooming trees and shrubs, however, should not be pruned in late winter; their flower buds are ready to open as temperatures warm.
 Wait until after they bloom to prune.
 Shrubs such as azaleas, forsythia, weigela, dogwood, and other spring shrubs can be pruned now.
 Thin out some branches of trees which have a history of leaf spot diseases.
 Pruning will improve air circulation and penetration of sunlight, which in turn can reduce the incidence of disease.
 12. REMOVE OR RELAX TREE STAKES Allowing a little swaying of tree stems results in sturdy yet resilient plants so you don’t want to keep your tree staked forever.
 Allow for a season or two of growth and remove the stakes or loosen the stake wires.
 Remove tree guards or burlap wraps from the trunks of young trees or shrubs.
 This prevents moisture buildup beneath the wrap, which can encourage rot and promote entry of diseases.
 13. MULCHING When adding mulch to garden beds or around the base of fruit trees, keep the mulch a few inches away from tree trunks and the crowns and stems of plants.
 This will help reduce rot on the stems of young plants and will protect the bark of young fruit trees.

-17 Aug, 2023
+17 August 2023

 Azalea (Rhododendron spp.)
 Azaleas give you a wide array of choices to landscape with: These flowering shrubs appear in nearly any color, can be evergreen or deciduous, and are available in a wide range of sizes.
 Most azaleas bloom best with partial sun, plenty of moisture, and rich, well-drained, acidic soil.
 Zones 4-10, depending on type.
 Camellia Northerners often get a case of Zone envy when they see camellias’ glossy, evergreen leaves and stunning rose like flowers in shades of pink, white, or red.
 Depending on the type of camellia chosen, it may bloom in spring, fall, or late winter.
 Size varies, depending on variety, up to 20 feet tall and wide.
 Zones 6-9 Deutzia Tiny but powerful white or pink blossoms light up the spring.
 This lesser known shrub reaches 2-10 feet tall, depending on the variety.
 You’ll plant it for spring blooms, but will be thrilled by its red fall color.
 For extra show, look for the variety ‘Duncan’ (Chardonnay Pearls), which features chartreuse foliage all spring and summer.
 Zones 5-8 Fothergilla Easy-going fothergilla charms in spring with tiny white bottlebrush blooms but amazes in fall, too, with its brilliant red foliage.
 This tough North American native grows in a variety of sizes from 3 to 8 feet tall and wide.
 Zones 5-9 Viburnum For a knock-your-socks-off sweet scent and a super-easy-to-grow habit, try one of the many types of viburnum.
 Most offer fall color in the cool climates and the berries attract wildlife.
 Best garden varieties grow 4-15 feet tall, depending on type.
 Zones 2-9

-17 Aug, 2023
+17 August 2023

 Although summer is the time to relax and enjoy the warm weather, the landscape still requires maintenance.
 The following are summertime maintenance activities that can help you avoid major gardening headaches.
 The most important activity during the summer is to water them adequately on a routine schedule.
 This means watering slowly, thoroughly, deeply, and only when needed.
 If you’re not sure whether or not to water, use dowel rods to test the soil in various parts of your property.
 Stick the rods 8-10 inches into the soil.
 The discoloration of the unsealed wood grain and the debris that clings (or doesn’t cling) to the rods should indicate whether or not it’s time to water.
 To make the most of your watering efforts, double check mulch depth.
 A total depth of about two inches will insulate root systems against rapid drying and extreme heat.
 Summer time can also mean trouble with diseases and insects.
 The key to managing pests is to prevent the disease beforehand, not just as it appears.
 This means a regular plant inspection is a must.
 They don’t have to be perfect, but when pests affect more than 20 percent of the plant, respond by using a method of control that is targeted to the specific problems and plants.
 If you’re not sure what approach to take, talk to a professional at your local garden center.
 It’s best to take in a good sample of the problem so they don’t have to guess.
 Be particularly watchful for spider mites, scale and especially bag worms (which have been on the increase the last several years).
 Or call your landscaper and ask them to come out and take a look so they can provide you with an active solution.
 Pruning is another task that promotes the health and appearance of your plants.
 By taking out the dead, diseased, closely spaced or crossed branches, you can improve the tree or shrub structure and provide less of an opportunity for disease to take hold.
 Allowing the plant to breath helps its immune system.
 Pruning is also the way to manage shapes and sizes.
 You can prune non-flowering trees and shrubs whenever it is convenient.
 Flowering trees and shrubs should be pruned within 30 -45 days after blooming.
 Pruning after this time period will not hurt the plant, but could upset the flowering cycle.
 For annuals, you’ll want to pinch off dead flower heads (including the seed pods) so that the plant doesn’t send the internal chemical message that its mission has been completed.
 Be sure to take off not only the flower, but the entire fruiting structure.
 This will also help cause the plant to become bushier and yield more blooms.
 For convenience sake, it is perfectly all right to simply take off one-third the height of all your annuals at this point during the season.
 Deadheading will help to insure that your annuals bloom throughout the summer and into the fall.
 By following these tips on a routine basis, you’ll prevent big problems from sneaking up on you.
 These easy maintenance activities can keep your landscape looking great and give you the time you need to stop and smell the roses.
 If you find that you are unable to carry out these activities yourself this summer, call Classic Lawns & Gardens to set up a custom annual maintenance schedule for your landscape.